-- Verbal Warning
+- Verbal Warnings

-- Utilize teacher Intervention
+- Utilize teacher Interventions

 - Write a note home to the parent.

 - Refer to administration for discipleship and consequences and fill out infraction form.
 The student will then take the infraction form to the office, and the student will not return to class until administration has talked with them.

-Once an elementary student has received three infraction forms in one semester, that student will be required to appear before the school board for probationary action and behavioral contracting.
+Once an elementary student has received three infraction forms in one semester, that student will be asked to appear before the school board for possible probationary action and/or behavioral contracting.